 Educational Assessment, Evaluation, and Research | Library and Information Science

 Charbonneau, Deborah H., "Demystifying survey research: Practical suggestions for effective question design" (2007).
 Library Scholarly Publications.
-Paper 1.
+1.